Active ingredients: tobramycin

 What it is used for

-For the treatment of serious infections of the following type where they are caused by susceptible organisms: Skin and skin structure infections including burns, bone infections; gastrointestinal infections including peritonitis; central nervous system infections including meningitis, septicaemia and neonatal sepsis; lower respiratory tract infections including pneumonia, bronchopneumonia, and acute bronchitis; complicated and recurrent urinary tract infections such as pyelonephritis and cystitis.
+INDICATIONS AS AT 01 MARCH 2001 : For the treatment of serious infections of the following type where they are caused by susceptible organisms: Skin and skin structure infections including burns, bone infections; gastrointestinal infections including peritonitis; central nervous system infections including meningitis, septicaemia and neonatal sepsis; lower respiratory tract infections including pneumonia, bronchopneumonia, and acute bronchitis; complicated and recurrent urinary tract infections such as pyelonephritis and cystitis.
 Aminoglycosides, including tobramycin, should not be used in uncomplicated initial episodes of urinary tract infection unless the causative organisms are not susceptible to other less toxic antibiotics.
 Tobramycin can be used in serious staphylococcal infections for which penicillin or other less toxic drugs are contraindicated and where susceptibility testing and clinical judgement indicate its use.
 If susceptibility tests show a resistance to tobramycin in the causative organisms other appropriate therapy should be instituted.
-Note that bacterial cultures should bo obtained before and during treatment to isolate and identify etiologic organisms and to test their susceptibility to tobramycin.
+Prior to and during therapy with tobramycin, bacterial cultures should be taken to isolate and identify causative organisms and to test their susceptibility to tobramycin.
+The decision to continue tobramycin therapy depends on the susceptibility of causative organisms, severity of infection and risk of toxicity.
+When Gram-negative septicaemia, neonatal sepsis, or meningitis is present, tobramycin therapy may be begun prior to the results of the susceptibility tests.
+The same applies even if the patient is receiving concurrent therapy of a penicillin or cephalosporin with an aminoglycoside.
+Note that bacterial cultures should be obtained before and during treatment to isolate and identify etiologic organisms and to test their susceptibility to tobramycin.
 If the organisms are resistant, other appropriate therapy should be instituted.
 In patients in whom Gram-negative septicaemia, neonatal sepsis or meningitis is suspected, including those in whom concurrent therapy with a penicillin or cephalosporin and an aminoglycoside may be indicated, tobramycin therapy may be initiated before results of susceptibility studies are obtained.
-The decision to continue tobramycin therapy should be based upon the results of susceptibility studies, the severity of infection and the important additional concepts discussed below (refer PRECAUTIONS).
+The decision to continue tobramycin therapy should be based upon the results of susceptibility studies, the severity of infection and the important additional concepts discussed in the Product Information leaflet.

 How to take it